sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 Log into GitHub, navigate to the ``flask-vote-app`` repository, click on ``Settings`` and then on ``Webhooks``.

-Click on the "Add Webhook" button and fill in the form using the following information:
+Click on the "``Add Webhook``" button and fill in the form using the following information:

 - Payload URL: ``see the helper script output``
 - Content type: application/json